callpraths/callpraths.github.io/_drafts/geo-geos-perf.md

 This way, instead of seeking to control the execution environment, I account for random noise (via repeated measurements) and drift (via interleaved measurements) and work with ratios of measured quantities[^2].
 I report both the mean and variance of the observed QPS ratio to provide confidence in the reported metric.
 In my opinion, the results from this experimental setup are more trustworthy than [single-shot][polygon-clipping-bench] or [best-of-N-runs][legacy-geo-bench] comparisons, even though I have no control on the execution environment.

 A final methodological note on _what_ is being measured - even though I evaluate simple operations in isolation, I use realistic inputs so that the benchmark is indicative of how the operations would perform in a real-world application.
 I use as input a set of polygons that represent the [boundaries of all the administrative districts of India][india-districts-shp][^3].
-These computations could reasonably arise as a small step in a larger geo statistical study.
+These computations could reasonably arise as a small step in a larger geo-statistical study.

 [^1]: A stark example of measurement drift is [CPU throttling][gcp-cpu-burst] – I found the measured runtime frequently jumps by ~30% after the benchmark has been running for about a minute.
 I also found that this drift does not affect runtime ratios (and hence the reported metrics) significantly.
 In my analyses, I remove the observations from the first few iterations to (mostly) avoid this jump.
 [^2]: My methodology does not account for the possibility of systematic error.
 In the [study I linked earlier][modern-spatial-libraries-benchmark], the authors found a large performance difference stemming from differences in cache behavior of the list data type in Java and C. This difference was dependent on JVM configuration and CPU cache sizes.
 Such errors aren’t easy to anticipate (and hence correct) even in methodologies that seek to control the execution environment.